-- a) The decision to sanction a pupil is made by a paid member of school staff (but not one who the Principal has decided should not do so) or an unpaid member of staff authorised by the Principal; - b) The decision to sanction the pupil and the sanction itself are made on the school premises or while the pupil is under the lawful charge of the member of staff (online bullying at any time or misbehaviour whilst wearing school uniform may also constitute a sanction); and - c) It does not breach any other legislation (for example in respect of equality, special educational needs and human rights) and it is reasonable in all the circumstances.
+- a) The decision to sanction a pupil is made by a paid member of school staff (but not one who the Principal has decided should not do so) or an unpaid member of staff authorised by the Principal; - b) The decision to sanction the pupil and the sanction itself are made on the school premises or while the pupil is under the lawful charge of the member of staff (online bullying at any time or misbehaviour whilst wearing school uniform may also constitute a sanction); and - c) It does not breach any other legislation (for example in respect of Equality Act 2010, special educational needs and human rights) and it is reasonable and proportionate in all the circumstances.

-In considering whether a sanction is reasonable in all circumstances, one must consider whether it is proportionate in the circumstances of the case and consider any special circumstances relevant to its imposition including the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
+In considering whether a sanction is reasonable in all circumstances, one must consider whether it is proportionate in the circumstances of the case and consider any special circumstances relevant to its imposition including the pupil's age, any special educational needs, attachment needs, experience of developmental trauma or disability they may have, the emotional age of the pupil and any religious requirements affecting them.